Electric Underground Service

 The term underground service is used when the electrical power cable coming from our power source to your home is buried underground.
 Since the availability of the electric power source varies from customer to customer, please contact us early in your planning stage so we can assess your needs.

-For more information on converting your electric service to underground, call Customer Solutions at (772) 466-1600 and ask for Key Accounts.Don't wait - this policy is subject to change and FPUA budget availability!
+For more information on converting your electric service to underground, call Customer Service at (772) 466-1600 and ask for Key Accounts.Don't wait - this policy is subject to change and FPUA budget availability!

 What policies apply to new construction?